kryptx/nexus-cg/GDD.md

 *   **Initiation:** During their Converge Phase, a player may use **one** available (unused) `[Type] Convergence Link set` to connect their network to an opponent's.
 *   **Placement Requirements:** To use a `[Type] Convergence Link set`:
     *   The initiator must possess the corresponding unused `[Type] Link set`.
-    *   The player chooses one of their nodes with an **'open' `[Type]` Output slot** at the appropriate half-edge position (per convention 4.3).
+    *   The player chooses one of their nodes with a **present `[Type]` Output port** at the appropriate half-edge position (per convention 4.3).
+They may not choose a node from their Reactor.
-    *   The player targets an opponent's node with an **'open' `[Type]` Input slot** at the corresponding adjacent half-edge position.
+    *   The player targets an opponent's node with a **present `[Type]` Input port** at the corresponding adjacent half-edge position.
+They may not target a node from their opponent's Reactor.
-    *   The chosen slots must form a valid **Output -> Input** link across the potential connection.
+    *   The chosen ports must form a valid **Output -> Input** link across the potential connection.
+    *   Additionally, the chosen port on the initiating node **must not be directly facing an adjacent node card** in its network grid.
+Likewise, the chosen port on the target node **must not be directly facing an adjacent node card** in the target's network grid.
+Convergence links can only be placed across empty space or the boundaries between player networks, not across existing internal network connections.
 *   **Physical Placement & Occupation:**
-    *   The initiating player places one marker from the chosen `[Type]` set onto the **'open' Output slot** of their node.
+    *   The initiating player places one marker from the chosen `[Type]` set onto the **Output port** of their node.
     *   The initiating player gives the second, identical marker from the set to the target player.
-    *   The target player places this marker onto the **'open' Input slot** of their targeted node.
+    *   The target player places this marker onto the **Input port** of their targeted node.
-    *   These paired markers visually signify the link and that **these specific half-edge slots are now occupied** by this convergence link, unavailable for standard network building or other convergences.
+    *   These paired markers visually signify the link and that **these specific half-edge ports are now occupied** by this convergence link, unavailable for standard network building or other convergences.
-*   **Effect:** Establishes a permanent (unless broken by card effects) connection enabling activation flow between the marked slots.
+*   **Effect:** Establishes a permanent (unless broken by card effects) connection enabling activation flow between the marked ports.
 An activation path (See 4.5) can cross this link (between the paired markers) if it follows the established Output -> Input direction.
 Activating across the link triggers the target node's "Convergence Effect" for the active player.
 *   **Limitations:** Typically only one convergence initiation per turn.
-Nodes/slots may have limits on how many convergence links can attach.
+Nodes/ports may have limits on how many convergence links can attach.
 Some cards might block convergence or allow breaking existing links (requiring removal of both markers).

 ### 4.7 Paradigm Shifts